JMD

 were to import a compilation CD, duplicate songs would automatically appear as "tagged"

-intend to save them.
-Sometimes, you might not - You could temporarily re-number
+how you intend to save them.
+Sometimes, you might not - You could

-your Cart Numbers for a different radio station but keep your
+temporarily re-number your Cart Numbers for a different radio station, exporting to a

-own numbering system.
+numbering system intact.
 Viewing a Track's JMD Data

 You can load a track's JMD file by